mcjazzyfunky/js-surface/README.md

     // isErrorBoundary: true | false -- not needed in this example

-    main(initialProps, refresh, updateState) {
+    main: {
+      type: 'advanced', // indicates a complex component

+      init(getProps, getState, updateState, forceUpdate) {
-        // ... to complicated to show here ....
+        // ... sorry, to complicated to show here in detail ....
-        // But fyi:
-        //   refresh:
-        //     (callbackBeforeUpdate, callbackAfterUpdate) => void
         //
-        //   updateState:
-        //      (updater, callbackAfterUpdate)
+        // Arguments:
+        //   getProps() returns current props
+        //   getState() returns current state (object)
+        //   updateState(updater, callback?) updates state (mostly) asynchronously
+        //   forceUpdate(callback) Refreshes the component view
         //
+        // Returns: {
+        //   render() renders the content and returns a virtual dom view
+        //
+        //   beforeUpdate(nextProps, nextState) will be called before the
+        //                                      view will be updated.
+        //
+        //   afterUpdate(prevProps, prevState) will be called after the view
+        //                                     has been updated
+        //
+        //   finalize() will be called when the component will be unmounted
+        //
-        //   applyMethod: (methodName, args) => any
+        //   callMethod(methodName, args) calls a public method
-        //   close: close() => {}
+        //
+        //   handleError(error, info) will be called if a descendant component
+        //                            throws an uncatched error (only needed
+        //                            if component configuration parameter
+        //                            'isErrorBoundary' is set to true)
+        // }
         return {
-            render, // will be invoked after "refresh" has been triggerd receiveProps, // callback that will be invoked on props updates applyMethod, // public methods handler
-            // handleError --- not needed in this example
-            // finalize --- not needed in this example }
+            render,
+            callyMethod,
+            // [...]
+        }
     }
 })